1990 New York Yankees season

 The 1990 New York Yankees season was the 88th season for the Yankees.
-The team finished in seventh place in the American League East with a record of 67-95, finishing 21 games behind the Boston Red Sox.
-It was the Yankees' first last-place finish in 24 years (and their first last-place in the division era), the most losses they accumulated in a season since 1912 (a record which still stands), and their most recent last-place finish to date.
+The team finished in seventh place in the American League East with a record of 67–95, finishing 21 games behind the Boston Red Sox.
+It was the Yankees' first last-place finish since 1966 (and their first last-place in the division era), their most losses in a season since 1912 (a record which still stands), and their most recent last-place finish to date.
 New York was managed by Stump Merrill and Bucky Dent.
 The Yankees played at Yankee Stadium.

-In an historic changing of the guard, the Yankees finally left SportsChannel NY at the end of the 1989 season, moving their cable and satellite broadcasts to the cable-only MSG Network.
+The Yankees left SportsChannel NY at the end of the 1989 season, moving their cable and satellite broadcasts to the cable-only MSG Network.

+The team was profiled in depth in a docuseries on Peacock called the 'Bronx Zoo' in 2024.